 What is an eCampus course?

-A smaller number of eCampus courses are audio conference, video conference or a hybrid model of online and face-to-face instruction.
-When students register, there will be specific information about these courses listed in the course notes.
-Students should also look to see if there are meeting times listed with their courses.
+A smaller number of eCampus courses can be synchronous video conference or a hybrid model of online and face-to-face instruction.
+When students register, there will be specific information listed in the course notes.

 Do I have to be a UAF student to take an eCampus course?

 No. Anyone can take an eCampus course.
 You do not need to be admitted to a degree program.

 Yes.
 All students enrolled in eCampus courses, no matter where they are located, pay resident tuition.

 Where is my class?